Frequently Asked Landscaping Questions and Answers

 5. When should I aerate my lawn?

 Aeration should take place during high growth periods.
 This is typically during the cooler times of the year when there’s plenty of rain, mainly the spring and fall.
-Aeration puts stress on the turf, which could be detrimental when the turf is highly stresses already due to high heat and periods of drought.
+Aeration puts stress on the turf, which could be detrimental when the turf is highly stressed already due to high heat and periods of drought.
 At Capital Landscaping, we recommend fall aeration with overseeding to loosen the soil and develop new growth at the same time.
 Aeration is great for any lawn, but especially if it gets a lot of foot traffic, is part of new construction with compact soil, or is part of thatch management/prevention program.

 6. What's the difference between annuals and perennials?